How to Start a Business: The Side Hustle Route

 In the previous article, From Side Hustle to Real Business Pt 1, I discussed the growing phenomena that 37% of Americans have side hustles to supplement their incomes.
 For millennials, this phenomena is even more prevalent.

-In Pt 2, we’ll look at the steps needed to make the transition from “Side Hustle” to “Real Business”.
+In Pt 2, we’ll look at the 3 Steps to make the transition from “Side Hustle” to “Real Business”.

-The first step on the journey from side hustle to real business is to begin functioning like a business.
+The secret to moving from a side hustle to full-time business is, begin functioning as a business with your side hustle.
 You already have customers and you are generating revenue.
-Now you want to build a structure around that income generating activity that provides it the ability to compete in the marketplace, increase your revenue, and allow you to live the lifestyle you desire.
+Now you want to structure your side hustle to compete in the marketplace, increase your revenue, and allow you to live the lifestyle you desire.
+The good news is, just 3 simple steps will have your side hustle functioning like a real full-time business.
 Here’s what you do to start functioning as a real business.

 - Financial & operational benchmarks